This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 CARE AGREEMENT:The elder has the right to help plan his own care.
 To help with this plan, he must learn about his health condition and how it may be treated.
-He can then discuss treatment options with his caregivers.
+He can then discuss treatment options with his healthcare providers.
 Together they can decide what care and treatment may be used.
 The elder always has the right to refuse treatment.